tammy357/bench-clock/README.md

 CLAD Summer Hackathon, Week 1 — Organize.

-See DESCRIPTION.md for the full write-up and PROMPTS.md for the CLAD prompt log.
+See PROMPTS.md for the CLAD prompt log.

 ## Running it